nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

-In this code, `createIterator()` is created by using a generator function expression.
-This behaves exactly the same as the example in the previous section.
+In this code, `createIterator()` is a generator function expression rather than a function declaration (as in the previous example).
+Since the function expression is anonymous, the asterisk is between the `function` keyword and the opening parentheses.
+Otherwise, this example is the same as the previous one using a generator function declaration.

+I> It is not possible to create an arrow function that is also a generator.

 ### Generator Object Methods